 There are a variety of reasons why a vacuum might be emitting an unpleasant smell.
 It’s important to regularly empty the bag or canister to keep a vacuum clean and free of dirt and debris.
 If your vacuum is producing an odor after you’ve thoroughly cleaned it, check the air and exhaust filters.
 They may need cleaning or replacement.
 For certain brands, such as Dyson, there are specific parts that need to be ordered directly from them.
 Check your brand’s website for more information.

 A vacuum cleaner is a significant investment that often requires maintenance.
 Whether you have a Dyson, Bissell, Shark or other vacuum brand, there are several universal areas of a vacuum that should be regularly tested for issues.
-If your vacuum suffers from decreased suction, emits a loud noise or smell, consult your manual or manufacturer directly for further assistance beyond simple testing and repair.
+If your vacuum suffers from decreased suction, emits a loud noise or smell, consult your manual or manufacturer directly.
+You can also visit our office in South Jordan or see our other locations for further assistance beyond simple testing and repair.